MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-to-azure-service-bus-v1.md

 **`certificateString`** - **Certificate Variable**<br>
 `string`.
 Required when `signPayload = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the secret variable that contains the certificate content.
+Specifies the secret variable that contains the certificate content.
 This can also be a certificate stored in an Azure key vault that is [linked](/azure/devops/pipelines/library/variable-groups#link-secrets-from-an-azure-key-vault-as-variables) to a Variable Group used by this release pipeline.
 <!-- :::editable-content-end::: -->
 <br>